sn0218/LED-to-smartphone-VLC-system/README.md

 # Receiver

-The VLC receiver application is able to utilize the smartphone camera to capture consecutive frames to extract the transmitted data bits in light signal in each frame by using OpenCV Library.
+The VLC receiver application is able to utilize the smartphone camera to capture consecutive frames to extract the transmitted data in light signal in each frame by using OpenCV Library.

+An app created with OpenCV to analyse data emitted from a LED light bulb.
+This app can use the devices camera to convert the data from the LED light bulb into text.

 ![image](https://user-images.githubusercontent.com/48129546/94847412-21c19c80-0455-11eb-9d70-31c4d219b888.png)